ruslo/hunter/docs/packages/pkg/WebP.rst

 WebP
 ====

 WebP codec: library to encode and decode images in WebP format.
-This package contains the library that can be used in other programs to add WebP support, as well as the command line tools 'cwebp' and 'dwebp'.
+This package contains the library that can be used in other programs to add WebP support, as well as the command line tools ``cwebp`` and ``dwebp``.

 -  `Official <https://chromium.googlesource.com/webm/libwebp>`__
 -  `Hunterized <https://github.com/hunter-packages/libwebp>`__